Jacob Saylors

-Jacob Saylors (born March 8, 2000) is an American professional football kick returner and backup running back for the Detroit Lions of the National Football League (NFL).
-He played college football at East Tennessee State.
-He was named to the All-UFL team in 2024 and 2025.
+Jacob Saylors (born March 8, 2000) is an American professional football kick returner and running back for the Detroit Lions of the National Football League (NFL).
+He played college football for the East Tennessee State Buccaneers and was signed by the Cincinnati Bengals as an undrafted free agent following the 2023 NFL Draft.
+With the St. Louis Battlehawks, Saylors was named to the All-UFL team in 2024 and 2025.

 College career

 Saylors played college football at East Tennessee State, where he rushed for 3,861 yards, and 33 touchdowns.